intj-t/intj-t/README.md

 <a href="https://snap.stanford.edu/">Stanford SNAP</a>

 Please try and find Muse Magazine a Hollywood periodial, there are Mastermind Muses in Hollywood.
+I tested as a INTJ-T at the University of California

 <!--<a href="https://www.linkedin.com/in/jdm7dv/">Linkedin</a>
 </br>